20 Productivity

 • The total number of productive working days per team is determined by multiplying the number of team members by the number of productive days per team member, or by multiplying the total number of working days per team by the velocity.

-While you may not be in charge of a team, it’s important that you are able to make these types of calculations.
+While you may not be in charge of a team, you must be able to make these types of calculations.
 Further, you should be able to manipulate the relationships to determine, for example, your team’s current velocity, or the number of working days associated with a project given the velocity and productive working days.

-To use the triangle, simply cover up any of the three elements you are trying to calculate.
-The remaining two elements of the triangle will be used to make the calculation.
-If the two elements are separated by a horizontal line, then the top is divided by the bottom.
-If the two elements are separated by a vertical line, then the left is multiplied by the right.
+To use the triangle, cover up any of the three elements you are trying to calculate.
+The remaining two will be used to make the calculation.
+If two elements are separated by a horizontal line, then the top is divided by the bottom.
+If two elements are separated by a vertical line, then the left is multiplied by the right.

 The Velocity Triangle is a triangle divided by a horizontal line.
 The top part of the triangle is labeled "productive working days".
 The bottom half is further divided by a vertical line.
 The part of the triangle to the left is labeled "Working Days", and the one to the right is labeled "Velocity".